-- (1) Executive contributions include amounts deferred as supplemental employee contributions.
-These amounts are disclosed in the Summary Compensation Table in the "Salary" column. - (2) Our contributions are the company match on annual salary deferrals.
-These amounts are disclosed in the Summary Compensation Table in the "All Other Compensation" column. - (3) For Mr. NeCastro, \$28,862 was reported in our Summary Compensation Table for 2022 and \$27,046 was reported in our Summary Compensation Table for 2021.
-For Mr. Gutting, \$185, \$10,846 and \$10,723 were reported as compensation in our Summary Compensation Table for 2023, 2022 and 2021, respectively.
-For Ms. Feltz, \$5,808, \$5,885 and \$5,923 were reported as compensation in our Summary Compensation Table for 2023, 2022 and 2021, respectively.
-For Mr. Smith, \$5,688, \$5,788 and \$6,600 were reported as compensation in our Summary Compensation Table for 2023, 2022 and 2021, respectively.
-For Mr. Srinivasa, \$6,285 and \$13,154 was reported as compensation in our Summary Compensation Table for 2023 and 2022.
+- (1) Executive contributions consist of deferrals of salary and annual incentive compensation paid in 2024.
+These amounts are included in the Summary Compensation Table. - (2) Our contributions are the company match on annual salary deferrals.
+These amounts are included in the Summary Compensation Table. - (3) With the exception of the T. Rowe Price Science and Technology Fund, the plan's hypothetical investment funds mirror the investment options that are offered to the executives in our tax-qualified 401(k) plan.
+As with our 401(k) plan, executives participating in our deferred compensation plan may exchange investment funds daily.
+The returns credited to their deferred compensation plan accounts are determined by the investment results of the hypothetical investment funds selected. - (4) For Mr. NeCastro, \$37,085 and \$28,862 was reported in our Summary Compensation Table for 2024 and 2022, respectively.
+For Mr. Bolash, \$6,208 was reported in our Summary Compensation Table for 2024.
+For Mr. Smith, \$7,368, \$5,688 and \$5,788 were reported as compensation in our Summary Compensation Table for 2024, 2023 and 2022, respectively.
+For Mr. Srinivasa, \$9,431, \$6,285 and \$13,154 was reported as compensation in our Summary Compensation Table for 2024, 2023 and 2022, respectively.